 Most of us remember our 18th birthday with fond memories of becoming an adult and having a new sense of responsibility and invulnerability.
 For most of us, it was a time of excitement.
-For the hundreds of youth who age out of foster care in Central Florida each year however, this milestone is filled with apprehension and uncertainty.
+For the hundreds of youth who age out of foster care in Central Florida each year or those with fractured families however, this milestone is filled with apprehension and uncertainty.
 Most of the youth, usually still in high school, have little savings, few job skills and no form of private transportation.
 They are unprepared to live completely on their own.

-The Village, a Transitional Housing Program, offers safe affordable housing combined with comprehensive wraparound supports for homeless and former foster youth between the ages of 18 – 23 years.
+The Village, IMPOWER’s Transitional Housing Program, offers safe affordable housing combined with comprehensive wraparound supports for homeless and former foster youth between the ages of 18 – 23 years.
 Aimed at preventing homelessness and assisting young adults as they transition to adulthood, staff and community volunteers serve as a safety net and help youth to complete their education and enhance employment and independent living skills.

 While at The Village, youth experience living on their own in a dorm like setting with highly trained staff available to assist with employment skills, educational needs and hands on life skills training.
 Partnerships with community agencies allow the residents at The Village access to legal services, substance abuse and prevention programs, mental health services and job skills training.
 Community partnerships, volunteers and mentors help youth achieve emotional well-being and self-reliance.
 Donations assist in providing youth with furnishings and household goods to begin their new life.

 When a youth is ready to transition out of The Village, staff continue to stay involved post-discharge through voluntary Permanency and Extended Support Services (PESS).
 These PESS services are also available to community youth who are not involved in community and family services and in need of stability and supports.